 Canon and Nikon are the two big names in DSLR photography, so it’s easy to forget that Ricoh Imaging is still hanging on in there with some interesting, Pentax-branded APS-C DSLRs.
 Perhaps more importantly, its flagship model is the well-regarded, full-frame K-1.

-Launched in February 2016, this is the only full-frame Pentax DSLR released to date.
-Two years on, Ricoh Imaging has launched a new a new version with an accelerator unit for better high ISO performance and a new Dynamic Pixel Shift Resolution mode, together with improvements to its autofocus algorithms.
+Launched in February 2016, the K-1 was Pentax's first is full-frame DSLR.
+Two years on, Ricoh Imaging has launched the new K-1 Mark II version with an accelerator unit for better high ISO performance and a new Dynamic Pixel Shift Resolution mode, together with improvements to its autofocus algorithms.
+It's also adding a steady stream of new Pentax lenses (opens in new tab) for this larger full frame format.

 These are not major changes, then, but they do represent some useful improvements to a camera that’s already an interesting and strong rival to other, better-known, full-frame options.
 The K-1 Mark II’s key selling points are its 36.4MP sensor, its powerful Shake Reduction II system and its sturdy build.
 It also has some interesting and innovative controls, including a scissor-action articulating rear screen and extended exposure modes.